 MICROSCOPY RESEARCH: ADVANCED

-Our Mushroom Spore kit includes 10ml of premium Koh Samui Super Strain mushroom spores in a syringe with a sterile needle included.
+Our Mushroom Spore kit includes 10ml of premium Koh Samui Super Strain research solution in a syringe with a sterile needle included.

 Mushroom Spores are intended ONLY for microscopy and taxonomy purposes.
 The images shown are informational only and originate from other cultivators and labs outside the USA.
 Cultivation is illegal in many countries including the United States.